JSweeton/fad_project/uart_tester/README.md

 to the esp_tests file by adding the

 ## Program Start
-Once you have selected your data and your algorithms, you can s
+Once you have selected your data and your algorithms and have flashed and began program to the ESP32, you can start the python program here.
+The program will connect to the ESP32 and should start displaying info from the ESP32.
+Then, once the bootup process has finished, you can press 'w' to write your selected data to the ESP32.
+It will take several presses to complete the process as the program will send the packets in chunks.
+Once an algorithm has finished, you can press 's' to save the data to a file, and analyze the data.
+The program should also display and play the returned audio to listen to immediately.

 # Setup
 To setup your environment, there are some required python packages.
 Before you install these, make sure